 Plagiarism is using others’ ideas and words without clearly acknowledging the source of that information.

 To avoid plagiarism you must give credit whenever you use:

-Below are the dates/times the writing tutor is available for the Fall 2015 semester.
+Below is the tutor's availability.
 We strongly suggest you make an appointment by emailing LCLibraryTutor @ gmail.com.

 All sessions will be in the Library Workshop Center (room 148, on the First Floor).